skrivero/skrivero/README.md

 - 💞️ I’m looking to collaborate on writing dokumentation
 - 📫 How to reach me send me a message
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love eating rice
+- ⚡ Fun fact: love sitting and do nothing 😁

 <!---
 skrivero/skrivero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.